laurentpayot/minidenticons/README.md

 ## On Browser

 Minidenticons uses [ES modules](https://jakearchibald.com/2017/es-modules-in-browsers/), now [widely supported](https://caniuse.com/es6-module) in browsers.
-You can import the `identicon-svg` custom element from your CDN of choice, like so:
+Import the `identicon-svg` custom element from your CDN of choice (or from a local installation on your website directory):

 ```html
 <script type="module">